Enter our 2021 Young Football Writers’ Competition

-A freelance journalist, working for titles including the Herald, the Times, the Guardian and the Big Issue, and a columnist for Scotland on Sunday.
+A freelance journalist, working for titles including the Herald, the Times, the Guardian, the Big Issue and Scotland on Sunday.

 Principal Teacher of English at Fernhill School in Glasgow, and an experienced marker for the SQA.
-He writes for the Times Educational Supplement and has a novel coming out in May 2021.
+He writes for the Times Educational Supplement and had a novel published in May 2021.

 » Two winners, one in P7 to S3 category and one in S4 to S6 category, will be awarded £50 each, and their articles will appear in Nutmeg, a quarterly Scottish football magazine.